What is Disruption Protection and why is it useful?

 Why is it useful?

-If there’s a disruption that prevents you from getting to your destination or a change of more than 24h, you can choose to take one of the alternative trips we offer, or we can refund you for the parts of your itinerary you couldn’t take.
+• With Premium you can choose to take one of the alternative trips we offer, or we can refund you for the parts of your itinerary you couldn’t take or for the full trip.

-Read more
+Read more here.

 Also, we always guarantee your whole Kiwi.com trip — even if you travel with multiple carriers or have different carrier reservations (this is what we call a self-transfer).

 Let’s say your flight from Prague to London is delayed, which causes you to miss your self-transfer connection from London to New York.
-If you have the Kiwi.com Guarantee (disruption protection), we’ll offer you free alternatives to New York and book whichever best suits your schedule.
+If you have the Disruption Protection Premium, we’ll offer you alternatives to New York and book whichever best suits your schedule.
+If you’d prefer not to travel on to New York, we’ll refund you the full cost of your original flight

 What if I don’t add it?

-We’ll still help you if there are disruptions and offer you alternative trips, but we won’t cover the costs or guarantee a refund — a refund will depend on the carriers.
+We’ll still help you if there are disruptions and offer you alternative trips, but we won’t help cover the costs or guarantee a refund — a refund will depend on the carriers.
 You can also request an alternative directly from them without our assistance.

 The carriers are likely to only reimburse the parts of your trip they canceled or significantly changed.
 They have no obligation to cover any other reservations you might have.